 “The biggest misconception about esports is that we players are all lazy and sit around wasting time playing video games,” Patel said.
 “Instead, we pride ourselves on our dedication of time to our games, knowing the ins and outs of our games and practicing hard every day to train our skills.
 We, like any other athletes, are passionate about our sport and do our best to prove why Esports deserve the attention it gets.”

-The Esports Team is still a growing club at CSU and has made a lot of progress this year alone — the Call of Duty team has already placed second in the National Barstool Tournament — but there is still a lot of progress that can be made; the Esports team is underfunded by the University, most likely due to the lack of publicity.
+The Esports Team is still a growing club at CSU and has made a lot of progress this year alone — the Call of Duty team has already placed second in the National Barstool Tournament — but there is still a lot of progress that can be made; the Esports team is underfunded by the university, most likely due to the lack of publicity.

 “Obviously, we’re not bringing the revenue football does,” said James Beattie Jr., a member of the Call of Duty team.
-“We get funds, we get support from The Rec and sports clubs, but if we saw a little bit more support on the varsity level, … I think we would be a lot better. … So I think having a little more recourses from the university would put us in a better spot.”
+“We get funds, we get support from The Rec and sports clubs, but if we saw a little bit more support on the varsity level, … I think we would be a lot better. … So I think having a little more resources from the university would put us in a better spot.”

 More information about the CSU Esports Team, including how to join or support, can be found on their Discord.